 Powell would trail behind in second, with Elliot Cox in third.
 Emerson Fittipaldi made a great recovery, coming home in fourth after a challenging week.
 Frankie Iadevaia was able to crack the top ten with a ninth place finish as the skies opened up.

 Brandon Carr (Benik) appeared to be the major threat again in the Micro Swift division as the Saturday winner came through with the Prefinal victory.
 Elliot Cox (Vemme) had other plans.
 The lead pack was four with Frankie Iadevaia (Nitro Kart) getting away early but reeled back in by Carr, Cox and top qualifier Alex Powell (Tony Kart).
 Carr led the majority of the Final until two laps remaining when Cox took over the point.
 He held a defensive line into turn one, allowing Carr to slip past on the exit.
 The draft help Cox get back alongside Carr at the end of the straight, setting up for a pass at turn three.
 Cox came out of the corner strong, establishing a gap ahead of Carr as Iadevaia slipped past for second.
 Unchallenged to the checkered flag, Cox took home the victory.
 Iadevaia gave Nitro Kart its first SKUSA Pro Tour podium with Powell slipping past for third.
 A one position penalty for contact dropped Powell to fourth, moving Carr back to third.
 The fight for fifth went down to the wire with Caleb Gafrarar (Parolin) earning the position.

-11year-old kart racer from Indy. #51.
+12 year-old kart racer from Indy. #51.
 2017 SKUSA Champion.
 CRG Nordam team driver.
 Founder of Driving for Dyslexia.
-Races to raise awareness for Alex's Lemonade Stand and Dyslexia Institute of Indiana.
+Races to raise awareness for Alex's Lemonade Stand and Driving for Dyslexia.
 Results and news will be posted here!